Top places to live in Oxfordshire Jericho

 For a small area, Jericho’s foodie scene packs a real punch (plus you’re just a few minutes’ walk away from central Oxford restaurants).
 Most of the action is along Walton Street with Raymond Blanc’s Brasserie Blanc, Thai feasts at Giggling Squid, Italian from modern eatery Branca and Mamma Mia’s award-winning pizzeria.
 For Indian, tiny restaurant The Standard is one of the best in Oxfordshire.
-On intersecting Little Clarendon Street there’s Al-Andalus tapas bar and a brand new sustainable seafood and grill Lussmann’s.
+On intersecting Little Clarendon Street there’s brand new wine bar Wilding with over 400 bottles available to buy (that’s not a challenge, ladies…).
 Meanwhile, hidden away down Cranham Street is The Rickety Press, a social neighbourhood pub ideal for relaxed family lunches, plus you can’t go wrong with Barefoot Jericho and The Jericho Café for a laid-back brunch.
 Raoul’s, The Duke of Cambridge and Freud (you can’t miss it, in an imposing church flanked by pillars) have the best cocktail offerings.

 Port Meadow is Jericho’s hidden gem – 300 acres of grazing land bang in the city (and mentioned back in the Domesday Book) directly accessed through a little road off Walton Street.
 The 7 mile round walk will take you past a small sailing club here, the remain of an abbey, and a lock, plus you can stop off for lunch at The Perch or a little further on The Trout or Jacobs Inn – all excellent pubs.
-A short walk into the centre of Oxford will take you to two brilliant theatres, New Theatre and Oxford Playhouse (fingers crossed they re-open soon), and a raft of world-class museums including The Ashmolean, Pitt Rivers, Modern Art Oxford and The Natural History Museum.
+A short walk into the centre of Oxford will take you to two brilliant theatres, New Theatre and Oxford Playhouse, and a raft of world-class museums including the Ashmolean, Pitt Rivers, Modern Art Oxford and The Natural History Museum.

 AVERAGE HOUSE PRICE

-Oxford is the third expensive city in the UK after London and Brighton – the average terraced house in 2019 was £851,136, whilst semi-detached properties went for an average of £1.3m, and the average flat will costs £680,083.
+Oxford is the second most expensive city in the UK – the average terraced house over the past year in Jericho was £744,476, whilst semi-detached properties went for an average of £1,6m, and the average flat will costs £528,077.
 For local estate agents try James C Penny, Thomas Merrifield, both on Walton Street and Penny & Sinclair.